 Promoting Health, Safety and Equity

-Dr. Ju Nyeong Park (she/her) is an Assistant Professor of Medicine and Epidemiology (Research) at Brown University and faculty at the Center of Biomedical Research Excellence (COBRE) on Opioids and Overdose.
-Dr. Park's research focuses on promoting the health and wellbeing of people who use drugs through harm reduction and policy change.
-She leads and collaborates on several projects in the US and Canada.
-Dr. Park earned her Ph.D. and MHS in Epidemiology at Johns Hopkins University and B.Sc. from the University of Sydney.
+Dr. Ju Nyeong Park (she/her) is an Assistant Professor of Medicine and Epidemiology (Research) at Brown University and Research Project Leader at the Center of Biomedical Research Excellence (COBRE) on Opioids and Overdose of Rhode Island Hospital.
+She founded the Harm Reduction Innovation Lab in 2021 to identify evidence-based solutions to overdose in partnership with local organizations and state and federal agencies.
+Dr. Park earned her Ph.D. and M.H.S. in Epidemiology at Johns Hopkins University and B.Sc. from the University of Sydney.
 She enjoys traveling, food and live music.
-Dr. Park can be reached directly at ju_park@brown.edu
+Dr. Park can be reached directly at ju_park@brown.edu or on

-Rehan Aslam (he/him) was born and raised in Los Angeles, and grew up witnessing many of the tribulations of the opioid epidemic firsthand.
-He worked in substance use treatment for several years, prior to attending UCLA, where he graduated Summa Cum Laude with a BA in American History.
-He earned his MPH from Brown University and is the only person to graduate from the School of Public Health with a concentration in Addictions.
-While attending Brown, Rehan won several awards for his harm reduction research and community engagement efforts, including the Dean’s Award.
+Rehan Aslam was born and raised in Los Angeles and is driven by the impact the opioid epidemic has had on his own community.
+Rehan worked in substance use treatment for several years, prior to earning his BA from UCLA, MPH from Brown University, and turning his focus toward research.
 When he’s not doing research, Rehan enjoys spending time out and about in Providence with his dog, Bingo.

 Dr. Greg Rosen (he/him) is an Assistant Professor (Research) in the Division of General Internal Medicine at Rhode Island Hospital and Brown University Warren Alpert Medical School.
 Working at the intersection of HIV and substance use, Greg uses mixed methods and implementation science frameworks to optimize delivery of health services to marginalized populations worldwide, with a focus on people who sell sex and/or use drugs in sub-Saharan Africa and the United States.